-Coronavirus: 6 Deaths Now Reported In U.S.; Cases Reported In Florida And New York
+Coronavirus: 6 Deaths In U.S.; Cases Reported In Florida, New York and Georgia

 Four more people in the Seattle area have died after contracting COVID-19, health officials say, bringing the total in both Washington state and the U.S. to six.
 The state now has a total of 18 cases.